andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-1.md

 ### Chapter 3
 - Jeevan wandered alone in Allan Gardens.
 - Jeevan had been many things before - bartender, paparazzi, entertainment journalist, etc.
-- Jeevan planned to go see Frank, his brother, and tell him about Arthur's death and his future as a paramedic.
+- Jeevan planned to go see Frank, his brother and tell him about Arthur's death and his future as a paramedic.
 - As he was riding the streetcar, Hua - his closest friend - called.
   - Hua worked long hours at Toronto General (hospital).
 - Hua informs Jeevan that Georgia Flu had broken out.